Theta operators and a generic entailment for $GSp_4$: Construction of the theta operators on the open strata

 \end{defn}

-\begin{remark} Note that in the definition of $\tilde{\theta}_i$ it is natural to use the projection $\pi_{L}$ as opposed to the projection to any other line bundle, in which case one would get a linear map (in some cases identically zero).
+\begin{remark} In the definition of $\tilde{\theta}_i$ it is natural to use the projection $\pi_{L}$ as opposed to the projection to any other line bundle, in which case one would get a linear map (in some cases identically zero).
 See also \Cref{theta-on-X} ahead for the relation of the extension of $\tilde{\theta}_i$ to $\flag$ to the way \cite{Eischen-Mantovan-1} define theta operators on the Shimura variety. \end{remark}

+We also remark that $\pi_{1,2,3}$ can be described via the $T$-reduction $I_{T} \subset I_{B}$ over $U$ given by the splitting of the Hodge filtration, as in \Cref{splitting-2}.
 Since $\theta_{1,2,3,4}$ are maps of line bundles on $U$ it is a formal consequence that they can be extended to $\flag$ by multiplying by some sufficiently high power of the Hasse invariants \footnote{One can see this by considering degree $1$ differential operators as linear maps $P^1_{\Shbar} \otimes V \to W$.}.
-Moreover, it suffices to extend the theta operators on weights $(1,0)$ and $(0,1)$, since all other weights are a combination of tensor products and duals of these.
+Moreover, it suffices to extend the theta operators for weights $(1,0)$, $(0,1)$ and $(0,0)$, since all other weights are a combination of tensor products and duals of these.